quiltt/quiltt-js/ECMAScript/react/README.md

 Launch the [Quiltt Connector](https://www.quiltt.dev/guides/connector) inside a container.

 By default, the rendered component will be a `<div>` but you can supply your own component via the `as` prop.
+You can also pass forward any props to the rendered component.

 ##### Example